Connect with others who understand.

 • Signs of a stroke, including extreme headache, sudden speech or vision problems, facial drooping, or numbness or weakness that affects only one side of your body

-• Redness, swelling, and pain in a particular area of your skin
+• Discoloration, swelling, and pain in a particular area of your skin

-• Cramping pain, soreness, swelling, and warmth in an arm or leg
+• Cramping pain, soreness, swelling, and warmth in an arm or a leg

 • Sharp chest pain, difficulty taking a deep breath, coughing up blood, feeling lightheaded, anxiety, or sweating an unusual amount